Can Fear Alone Drive Animals to Extinction?

 Suraci, too, conducted a study earlier this year to investigate how fear might affect predators themselves.
 He and his coauthors tracked pumas in the Santa Cruz Mountains via radio collars and determined when the big cats killed deer.
 Pumas often return to feed on their kills for several consecutive nights, so the scientists came in during the day and set up video-camera traps with speakers that played the sounds of humans—a large source of mortality for pumas—when triggered by motion around the deer kill.
 For comparison, other motion-triggered speakers were set up to play more natural sounds, like tree frogs.

-The sounds appeared to make the fierce mountain lions nervous.
+The human sounds appeared to make the fierce mountain lions nervous.
 “They are much more likely to flee immediately and abandon their kill completely,” Suraci says.

 The study only tracked the effect on individual pumas, so Suraci isn’t certain what disruptions like this would do at a population level.
 But the human fear factor clearly seems to drain cats’ energy levels, because they will waste more time on killing more deer and spend less time eating their fill.